Frédéric Benoît Victoire Jullien: Military career

 In August 1807 he was made a lieutenant in Italy and on 8 May 1809 he fought in the Battle of Piave River.
 While crossing the river during the battle he received a sabre cut across his right cheek, stretching from his ear to his upper lip.
 In April 1809 the second Austrian campaign began and despite his wound, Jullien rejoined his unit in Germany that July.
 He was made a captain in the 28th Dragoon Regiment of the Grande Armée in August, at Graz in Styria.
 He fought in the campaigns in France from January to April 1814 during which Napoleon I of France failed to prevent the Allied invasion of France and hold onto the throne.

 He ceased to serve in the imperial forces on 6 April 1814 after Napoleon's abdication.
-Under the Restoration which followed, he was made a captain of the Dragons de la Manche, before being made a Knight of the Order of St Louis on 18 December 1816.
-He was made a Knight of the Légion d'honneur on 18 December 1822 as lieutenant colonel of the 4e Régiment de la Gironde.
+Under the Restoration which followed, he was made a captain of the Dragons de la Manche, before being made a Knight of the Order of Saint Louis on 18 December 1816.
+He was made a Knight of the Legion of Honour on 18 December 1822 as lieutenant colonel of the 4e Régiment de la Gironde.